When it comes to eating food for pulmonary fibrosis, diet really is everything.

 For more information on creating a great diet for chronic lung disease, read this: Creating a Healthy COPD Diet in 5 Easy Steps

 Well first, plan a list of what you’ll need to get on your next grocery store visit.
 Second, if you haven’t done this already, quit smoking immediately.
 Smoking will make all your efforts to improve your health that much harder, amounting to two steps back for every step forward.
 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with pulmonary fibrosis.

-However, when lifestyle changes fail to improve your quality of life in the way you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on Food for Pulmonary Fibrosis: What to Eat?
 Share your thoughts and comments below.